Meet Mareva Rousselle, our Lead Vehicle Artist!

 So overall, it's a job that requires a lot of precision and of course good modelling skills.
 Even if some parts of the vehicle modelling are outsourced, we still have to do most of the steps in-house.
 I would add that on the lead side in particular, you need (very) good organisational skills, good interpersonal skills and solid technical knowledge.

-What is your favorite project to work on?
+What was your favorite project to work on?

 I think it's Test Drive Unlimited Solar Crown, which I'm working on at the moment.
 I can't say too much about it of course, but it's exciting, ambitious, and modelling dream cars is really great as a Vehicle Artist!